YoloNomy/YoloNomy.github.io/_cosmo/cosmo/distances.md

 # The comoving distance

 The comoving distance correspond to the distance between two objects if we could freeze the universe expansion today.
-It could be computed as the variation along the path of a photon (a null geodesic) emitted at $t_e$ and receive by us at $t_0$.
-From the FLRW metric we get the relation
+It is equivalent to the distance between two events $A$ and $B$ in the frame where they occurs at the same time.
+The comoving distance could be computed as the variation along the path of a photon (a null geodesic) emitted at $t_e$ and receive by us at $t_0$.
+From the FLRW metric, for a null geodesic we get the relation

 $$
     d\chi = -\frac{dt}{a}.